mawicks/gaspra/README.md

 use a classical dynamic programming approach which is quadratic in both space and time.
 Even the venerable `difflib`, which is part of Python's standard library uses quadratic-time algorithms.
-`Difftools` uses efficient suffix automata with linear time and space complexity.
+Gaspra uses efficient suffix automata with linear time and space complexity.
 The difference is dramatic.
 It's the same as the difference between a quicksort and a bubble sort.
 Because of this difference, nobody uses a bubble sort, which is